ludofischer/metalsmith-gzip/README.md

 # metalsmith-gzip [![Build Status](https://travis-ci.org/ludovicofischer/metalsmith-gzip.svg?branch=master)](https://travis-ci.org/ludovicofischer/metalsmith-gzip)

-A [Metalsmith](http://metalsmith.io) plugin that creates gzipped copies of your site's content.
-This is useful to host a website on Amazon S3, where it is impossible compress files on the fly in the server.
+A [Metalsmith](http://metalsmith.io) plugin that creates gzipped copies of the site's content.
+This is useful for website hosting on Amazon S3, where on the fly compression in the server is impossible.

 ## Installation